andy192700/psdoframework/Documentation/Testing.md

 Full examples are included in the [sample project](../Sample/).

-Adding tests can be done 3 ways - see the new-process, new-module, add-composer and add-test functions [here](./CLIFunctions.md).
+Adding tests can be done 3 ways - see the new-process, new-module, new-composer and add-test functions [here](./CLIFunctions.md).

 To run tests see the [test](./CLIFunctions.md#test) function.